Construction of Queensland railways: Urban passenger services

 The first line built for urban purposes in Queensland was the Roma Street-Sandgate line opened in 1882 in order to provide convenient access to the seaside for Brisbanites.
 The Doomben line proving a similar connection to the main Brisbane racecourse was opened 6 months later.

 Rockhampton residents demanded a similar convenience, and the Emu Park line subsequently opened in 1888.

 Built by the Belmont Shire Council to provide a passenger service, the Belmont Tramway opened in 1912 but was not a success and closed in 1926.

 The expanded Brisbane City Council provided an extensive electric tram service to most developed areas of the city, and the replacement bus service from 1968 continued to supplement the suburban rail services.

-The decision to electrify the suburban network, which was implemented between 1979–88, resulted in major improvements to passenger comfort (first air-conditioned suburban trains in Australia), frequency (30 minute ‘clock face’ timetables introduced) and reduced transit times.
-Patronage increased by 60-65% on most lines in the first full year after electrification.
+The decision to electrify the suburban network, which was implemented between 1979 and 1988, resulted in major improvements to passenger comfort (first air-conditioned suburban trains in Australia), frequency (30 minute 'clock face' timetables introduced) and reduced transit times.
+Patronage increased by 60–65% on most lines in the first full year after electrification.

-The former rural branch line to Cleveland (opened 1888, closed beyond Lota in 1960) was rebuilt on the original alignment to contemporary standards as a suburban line, opening in sections between 1982-87.
+The former rural branch line to Cleveland (opened 1888, closed beyond Lota in 1960) was rebuilt on the original alignment to contemporary standards as a suburban line, opening in sections between 1982 and 1987.

-Similarly the South Coast line (opened 1885, closed beyond Beenleigh 1964) was rebuilt but on an improved alignment and opened (as the Gold Coast line) in sections between 1993-2009.
+Similarly the South Coast line (opened 1885, closed beyond Beenleigh 1964) was rebuilt but on an improved alignment and opened (as the Gold Coast line) in sections between 1993 and 2009.
 There are further plans to extend this line to Coolangatta Airport.

-A new suburban railway, to a new greenfield suburb was opened between 2011-13 to Springfield, with a proposal to extend it to Ipswich.
+A new suburban railway, to a new greenfield suburb was opened between 2011–13 to Springfield, with a proposal to extend it to Ipswich.